showell-labs/react-native-fs-fork/README.md

 **VERIFIED:** Android.

 Lists the content of given absolute path.

+**NOTE:** There is no guarantees about the sort order of resolved listing.

 - `path` &mdash; **string** &mdash; Path.
 - Resolves to an array of [ReadDirResItemT] objects.